Bricktech2000/Notes/notes/optimizing-a-function.md

 see [[extremum]], [[classical-math-notation]]

-> Practically, function optimization describes a class of problems for finding the input to a given function that results in the minimum or maximum output from the function. — machinelearningmastery.com
+> Practically, function optimization describes a class of problems for finding the input to a given function that results in the minimum or maximum output from the function. &mdash; machinelearningmastery.com

 ## method